burke1791/buttgers/README.md

-# butgers
+# buttgers
-Chrome extension that replaces all instances of "Rutgers" with "Butgers"
+Chrome extension that replaces all instances of "Rutgers" with "Buttgers"